atulb50693/Food-Truck-Project/README.md

 ## 🗂️ Contents
 Each directory has their own README file containing a deep overview of the purpose of the directory and how to run it for yourself.
 These directories are provided in order of use to implement this project:

-- `database`: Schema setup and data model
+- `database`: schema setup and data model

 - `pipeline`: ETL pipeline including data scraping, transformation, and loading

-- `dashboard`: Frontend interface for users (using Streamlit)
+- `dashboard`: frontend interface for users (using Streamlit)

-- `email`: Scripts for creating and automating email updates
+- `email`: scripts for creating and automating email updates

-- `bash-scripts`: Scripts for automated code quality and testing checks (using CI).
+- `bash-scripts`: scripts for automated code quality and testing checks (using CI).

-- `utilities`: Scripts that automate common tasks e.g: clearing the database.
+- `utilities`: scripts that automate common tasks e.g: clearing the database.

+- `assets`: contains images for the system architecture and the wireframe design of the dashboard.

 ## 🤖 Automated testing & linting